microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
           - `[ContentType <String>]`: The MIME type.
           - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
           - `[Name <String>]`: The display name of the attachment.
-This does not need to be the actual file name.
+This doesn't need to be the actual file name.
           - `[Size <Int32?>]`: The length of the attachment in bytes.
         - `[Body <IMicrosoftGraphItemBody>]`: itemBody
         - `[BodyLastModifiedDateTime <DateTime?>]`: The date and time when the task body was last modified.
 By default, it is in UTC.
 You can provide a custom time zone in the request header.
 The property value uses ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2020 would look like this: '2020-01-01T00:00:00Z'.